Leading’s Continuing Philosophy and Vision

 (Row) The ratio of low-carbon mobility devices and activities in the design of the tour

-Proportion of bottled water actually used (quantity/number of people/day)
+Percentage of bottled water actually used (quantity/number of people/number of days)